ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 #### Fetching the `appConfigClient` across other modules
 {: #ac-go-fetching-appconfigclient}

-Once the SDK is initialized, the `appConfigClient` can be obtained across other modules as shown below:
+Once the SDK is initialized, the `appConfigClient` can be obtained across other modules as the following shows:

 ```go
 // **other modules**